DashSaurav/Assingement_DA/README.md

 </br>5.
 Password of the application is <b>123<b/>
 </br>6.
 Upload the similar dataset file which is given in the link - https://drive.google.com/file/d/1SuiFw4MYxOBlqsRgyXLfch28-gzx8bX6/view?usp=sharing
 </br>7.
 Hit Load Data and get the output as a Dataframe. which consist of Positive Reviews with Low Rating(1 and 2), with that App-Id and descriptions.
+</br>8.
+Download the transformed Data as csv option is given.

 </br><b>Link for Live Demo -  https://dashsaurav-reviews-chrome-app-app-qhza0l.streamlitapp.com/</b>